 2. illegal or improper use of solvents, aerosols, or propellants

-3. administration or employment of drugs or intoxicants causing another person to become impaired without his or her knowledge
+3. administration or employment of drugs or intoxicants causing another person to become impaired without their knowledge

 III.
 HELP SEEKER STATEMENT

-The welfare of each person in the Saint Joseph’s University community is paramount, and SJU encourages students to offer help and assistance to others in need.
+The welfare of each person in the Saint Joseph’s University community is paramount, and SJU encourages students to act as bystanders and offer help and assistance to others in need.
 Because the University understands that fear of disciplinary action may deter requests for emergency assistance, this statement was created to alleviate such concerns and reduce hesitation by SJU students to seek help.